 The right of first offer (“ROFO”) mandates that the party desirous of selling the shares subject to the ROFO must first offer such shares to the party holding the ROFO; in the event that the party holding the ROFO does not elect to purchase the assets, the selling party may then undertake the sale of the concerned assets to a third-party.

 In the event that the ROFO holding party elects to purchase the assets, the selling party must undertake the sale of the assets to the party holding the ROFO provided that the selling shareholder is unable to obtain a higher price from a third-party and subject to the manner in which the ROFO provision is drafted.

 The investors may wish to procure the right to get appointed as the board of directors or as the board observer in order to take more control of the board and to participate in the day to day workings of the company.
 It is advisable that the founders gauge their power on the board, especially at the early stages, to ensure that they still retain some primary decision-making powers in the company.

-The investors decide to invest in the company not just basing their decision on the future prospects and past progress of the company but also on what the founders bring to the company.
+The investors make the decision to invest in a company not just based upon the future prospects that the company promises and the past progress of the company but also on what the founders bring to the company.
 If the founders start to divest their shares of the company, it may signify that they have lost faith in the company and thus want an exit.
 The founder lock-in and transfer restrictions ensure that the founders don’t exit the company after the investment for a considerable amount of years by creating unattractive provisions with regards to the transfer of shares, in order to deter the founders from taking an exit from the company.